Creit-Tech/xBull-Wallet/README.md

 xBull is a wallet to serve as a bridge between websites/users and the Stellar blockchain.

 ### Our goals with xBull are:
-- Be part of the infrastructure to boots the Stellar network adoption.
+- Be part of the infrastructure to boost the Stellar network adoption.
 - Offer a curated and flawless user experience.
-- Be a reference in the Stellar Blockchain wallets options.
+- Be a reference in the Stellar Blockchain wallet options.
 - Make the interaction between users and the Stellar Blockchain easier.

 * * *

 ## **Why another extension wallet?**
-We are a software development team, we (and our partners) have specific requests for businesses.
+We are a software development team, and we (and our partners) have specific requests for businesses.
 Instead of telling other extensions that they need to add the features we want, we decided that we will create our own extension and at the same time provide more options to end users...
-Competition is the key to increase the Stellar ecosystem.
+Competition is the key to increasing the Stellar ecosystem.

 But even if our wallet is aimed to serve our businesses, we designed it in a way it can be used by anyone so it's most likely that you will never notice that it was built with our projects in mind.

 ## **Features**
-xBull tries to be an *easy to use* but powerful wallet so you will find lots of features, some of them are:
+xBull tries to be an *easy to use* but powerful wallet, so you will find lots of features, some of them are:
 - Generate keypairs from Mnemonic phrases or import one (you own the private keys).
 - Support of multi wallets and different Horizon APIs.
 - Trade assets with offers, limits and swaps operations.
 - Advanced features like manually signing XDRs or generating a chain of operations (similar to the Stellar laboratory).
 - Integrated SDK so sites can talk with the extension.
-- Encrypted private keys and protection of public key from websites until the user accepts to share it.
+- Encrypted private keys and protection of public keys from websites until the user accepts to share them.
+- And way more advanced features!

 We are constantly adding new features, want to know all of them?
 Visit the [docs](https://xbull.app/?utm_source=github&utm_medium=Websites&utm_campaign=organic) and check all this wallet has to offer.

 ## Operations handled by the wallet
-The Stellar Blockchain supports multiple kind of transactions, xBull is designed to handle all of them.
+The Stellar Blockchain supports multiple kinds of transactions, xBull is designed to handle all of them.
 At this moment the supported operations are:

 - [X] Create account
 - [X] Payment